 If you are interested in hiring simulated patients for your professional training days, please contact Sarah at email@example.com to discuss your requirements.

-If you are interested in becoming a simulated patient, we will be holding another training day in 2022, date TBC.
+If you are interested in becoming a simulated patient, we will be holding another training day on the 14th April 2022 at the Medway campus.
 Please contact Sarah using the above email address.